Hyper-casual games have improved the mobile gaming experience in an unexpected way.

 You would be surprised how often Brands feel the need to launch a marketing campaign, yet never take the time to identify what it is they hope to achieve.
-Simply making noise in the hopes of staying front of mind with your customer base is not a long-term conscious goal.
+Simply making noise in the hopes of staying in front of mind with your customer base is not a long-term goal.

 Understand the Needs of Your Audience

-Before launching and marketing your hyper-casual game, you need to understand the needs and demands of your targeted audience.
+Before launching and marketing your game, you need to understand the needs and demands of your targeted audience.

 Understanding what makes your targeted audience tick will help you to plan out how you will cater to them with your game campaign.

 Age, gender, interests & location all matter when choosing a game.
 Some games have a user percentage that can be 85% male, while others are 70% female.
-Knowing who your audience is, allows for you to allocate the right kind of game in order to reach that demographic.
+Knowing who your audience is, allows you to allocate the right kind of game in order to reach that demographic.

 Know what success looks like through setting KPIs